AleksandrHovhannisyan/blur/README.md

 # Blur

-> A browser extension to blur any highlighted text and media on a page.
+> Blur any highlighted text or media on a page.

 ![Google image search results, with all text and images blurred out.](./screenshots/google.jpg)